Vail Craft Beer Classic announces Toast of Vail performers

 This year, the Vail Craft Beer Classic is offering two festival package options: The Weekender Package for $99 and the VIP Weekender Package for $139.
 The Weekender Package includes general admission access to the Sip at the Summit and Toast of Vail, allowing festivalgoers to get the most out of their Vail Craft Beer Classic experience with the weekend's largest tasting events.
 The VIP Weekender Package includes general admission access to the Sip at the Summit event and VIP access to the Toast of Vail.

 Located in the heart of Vail, the Vail Craft Beer Classic is a multi-day extravaganza of all things craft beer.
-The festival features paired dinners, educational seminars, brewer-led activities like mountain biking and hiking, and a high elevation beer tasting.
+The festival features paired dinners, educational seminars, brewer-led activities such as mountain biking, hiking and a high elevation beer tasting.
 The four-day celebration's array of events are priced from $35 to $195, and tickets can be purchased online or in-person (for select events) at West Vail Liquors.

 For a full schedule of events, more information, and to purchase tickets, visit VailCraftBeerClassic.com.